ni/arbitrary-session-management/README.md

 > [!Note]
 >
-> - You can rename the RPCs and modify the input/output fields to suit your specific resource.
+> - Rename the RPCs and modify the input/output fields to suit your specific resource.
 > - The fundamental pattern-**initialize/acquire** and **close/release**-remains unchanged.
 > - Beyond these core RPCs, you are free to define additional custom RPCs (such as `LogMeasurementData` in the example) to support any arbitrary functionality your application requires.
-> - This design allows your resource to be efficiently shared among multiple plugins.
+> - This design allows the resource to be efficiently shared among multiple Measurement Plugins.

 ---

-### Implement Server-Side
+### Implement the gRPC server-side logic

 The server is responsible for hosting the core functionality and, more importantly, managing sessions.
 This enables consistent session sharing and lifecycle management, which is a key role typically handled on the server side.
-It is recommended that the service is registered with the [NI Discovery Service](https://www.ni.com/docs/en-US/bundle/measurementplugins/page/discovery-service.html?srsltid=AfmBOoptOWAW6hUOWItvsyXArJ1R7M5h94VZDonRlJzPGUvL8nQe5TWd) to enable dynamic port resolution and seamless client connectivity.
+It is recommended that the service is registered with the [NI Discovery Service](https://www.ni.com/docs/en-US/bundle/measurementplugins/page/discovery-service.html) to enable dynamic port resolution and seamless client connectivity.

 #### Reference